harryzhu626/cap23/README.md

 # capstone: opinion mining movies on reddit

 ### Register a reddit account
-download the repo. log into your reddit account (register for one if you don't).
+to make the reddit submission extraction pipeline work, you need user_agent, client_id, client_secret from your reddit account. register for one if you don't already have one. here's the official guide https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps

 ### Docker image and container